 So, one Team Builder game stressful with players above my level, the other Blind Pick; with players pitched just about right, yes, even the Teemo.
 This has happened before.
 The TB matchmaking isn’t quite right; it’s separate from Blind Pick.
 The more games you play, the better it gets, but that still means there’s a time when you’re likely to be playing with much better players with specific expectations of you in the role you’ve queued in.
 The worst behaviour I’ve seen in League has all been in Team Builder with higher level players raging.
 It makes me wary of playing Team Builder unless I’m playing a role I’m confident with on one of my comfort picks.

 On the 10th June 2014, during the early hours, the EUW server was brought down for maintenance.
 It stayed down for over 24 hours (with only a few brief wobbly re-appearances in between time) Something had gone terribly wrong.
 Three days of match history, in-game purchases and league changes were missing.

 By last night it had been fully returned to us in working order, though still requiring a few tweaks here and there.
 Oh dear though, it all caused so much gamer outrage!
 Ouch.
-The LoL gaming population were divided between those who just stared blank-eyed and frothing at the blank screen, only breaking to pour out their indignation all over reddit, and those who went and did something else and were fine.
-An argument, I’d say, for ensuring one has a wide and varied game portfolio (I heard the ‘something else’ may even have included not-gaming but I’m not so sure about that because that’s weird).
+The LoL gaming population were divided between those who just stared blank-eyed and frothing at the blank screen, breaking only to pour out their indignation all over reddit, and those who went and did something else and were fine.
+An argument, I’d say, for ensuring one has a wide and varied game portfolio (I even heard the ‘something else’ might even have included ‘not-gaming’ but I’m not so sure about that because that’s just weird).